DavidMarchant/record-job-energy/README.md

 Utilises the Linux-standard [powercap framework](https://www.kernel.org/doc/Documentation/power/powercap/powercap.txt) to interface with kernel devices to retrieve energy information without requiring superuser privileges.
 Currently has only been tested on RHEL-derivative RAPL systems.
+NOTE: Non-functional with jobs stopping and restarting with checkpointing.

 ## Installation